LearnToRunFast/CS_Notes/Docker/dokcer.md

 **Dockerfile**: file that used to create image.

-**Alpine:** Compact and small version
+**Alpine:** Compact and small version.

+**Docker Compose:** A separate CLI used to start up multiple docker containers at the same time and automates some of the long-winded arguments we were passing to 'docker run'.

+#### **docker-compose.yml keyword:**

+1. `version`: version of docker compose
+2.  `services`: specify type and name of the containers

 #### Component of docker file:

 1. Specify a base image.
-2. run some commands to install additional programs.
+2. Run some commands to install additional programs.
-3. specify a command to run on container startup.
+3. Specify a command to run on container startup.

+#### **Docker restart policies:**

+`"no"`:Never attempt to restart(normal no is a keyword in yml file).

+`always` Restart for any reason.

+`on-failure`Only restart with error code.

+`unless-stopped` Always restart unless we forcibly stop it.

 #### Dockerfile keyword: